 This post contains affiliate links.
 If you click them and make a purchase, I’ll receive a small commission at no additional cost to you.
 These payments help reduce costs of running this site.
 I appreciate you visiting today.

 The zoo team stepped in to care for Nora after her mother showed signs of abandoning her, shortly after she was born back in November, 2015.
 Under their care, she has thrived.
 During her time in the habitat, she is active and playful. she swims, dives, and plays with her toys.
 Which she leaves out all over the place, naturally.
 She’s basically a furry preschooler.

 In the meantine, the adult polar bears have been busy mating.
 There is hope that more polar bears will be born, as early as November.
-The polar bear moms need calm and quiet; something that wouldn’t be possible if the active Nora sticks around and shares their exhibit.
+The polar bear moms need calm and quiet; something that wouldn’t be possible if the active baby polar bear sticks around and shares their exhibit.